-Students who pair Pharm.D. and a master's degree in public health enhance their clinical
+Students at Carolina who pair a Pharm.D. and a master's degree in public health enhance

-pharmacy education with studies focused on public health policy, epidemiology and
+their clinical pharmacy education with studies focused on public health policy, epidemiology

 A dual Pharm.D./MPH program is ideal for a pharmacist who seeks to add public health